 A sand cat is a small cat.
 It is a wild cat species of the family Felidae, the same as domestic cats which they are sometimes confused with The African wild cat, European wild cat, and Chinese mountain cat also belong to the same Felis genus.

-The Sand Cat, Felis margarita, is a mammal.
+The sand cat, Felis margarita, is a mammal.

-The total population of these Sand Cats is roughly evaluated to be 27,264 mature individuals.
+The total population of these sand cats is roughly evaluated to be 27,264 mature individuals.
 But their population is near threatened due to habitat loss accounting to farming methods.

 These sand-colored cats prefer a dry habitat of deserts.
 This species' population is distributed over the African Sahara Deserts, Arabian Peninsula, and South-West and Central Asia desert.
-Researches indicate these wild cats have been found in Morocco, Niger, Algeria, Iraq, Isreal, Pakistan, Afghanistan, Turkmenistan.
+Researches indicate these wild cats have been found in Morocco, Niger, Algeria, Iraq, Isreal, Pakistan, Afghanistan, and Turkmenistan.

-Sand Cats are the only species of cats that primarily live in deserts.
+Sand cats are the only species of cats that primarily live in deserts.
 They stretch across plain deserts with vegetation to deserts with dense shrubs and trees.

 The lifespan of these wild cats is recorded to be 13 years.

-The Felis margarita looks like any other cat of the Felis genus.
+The Felis margarita looks like any other member of the Felis genus.
 They have a pale sandy to gray-brown fur coat on the upper body, long tail, attractive eyes with white outline, long ears, and padded foot.